AI Integration In Custom Software Development

 5. Start dumb, then improve

 You don’t need embeddings, agents, or complex pipelines on day one.
 Simple rules or basic prompts often solve the first version of the problem.
-Start small, prove value, then add complexity only when it’s truly necessary.
+This is how intelligent custom software solutions are usually built well — by starting small, proving value, and adding complexity only when it’s truly necessary.

 Before embeddings or fancy agents: